Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Conclusions

 \section{Conclusions}

-We have studied systematically domain formation using real time evolution of quantum droplets in two-component Bose mixtures in one dimension.
-We integrated an extended version of the Gross-Pitaevskii equations, derived from a Bogoliubov formalism that includes a Lee-Huang-Yang (LHY) first-order correction in energy.
-We explicitly integrate their $k$-space integral expressions, which vary implicitly in space and time at each step of integration, as given from Eq. (\ref{chemical-potential-integral-in-k}).
+We have systematically studied droplet formation using a real-time evolution of quantum droplets in two-component Bose mixtures in one dimension.
+We integrated extended Gross-Pitaevskii equations, derived from a Bogoliubov formalism including a Lee-Huang-Yang (LHY) first-order correction in energy.
+We explicitly integrate their $k$-space integral expressions to avoid errors introduced by analytical approximations.
+Our aim was to compare homonuclear and heteronuclear systems in a statistical approach by measuring various parameters from its dynamic evolution for different interaction strengths, mass-imbalance and initial conditions.

-Our aim in this work was to compare homonuclear systems from heteronuclear systems in a statistical approach by measuring many parameters from its dynamic evolution for different interaction strengths, mass-imbalance and initial conditions.
-We imposed severe restrictions on the identification of droplet-like structures, such as formation time and equilibration, for Gaussian and discrete initial conditions.
-From there on, we started to identify the binding mechanism by comparing the energy partitioning of accepted droplets for homonuclear and heteronuclear cases.
-The most remarkable result here is that LHY contributions dominate the binding budget in most of the situations.
-Another feature relates the late-time binding energy preference to mass-imbalanced systems, which is a strong indicative for experimentalists.
-The very low rate of equilibration is a reflection of the limited decay channels in 1D dynamics.

-Furthermore, localization aspects measured from the IPR and Shannon entropy clearly separate homonuclear from heteronuclear behavior, with shallow/deep binding energies, respectively.
-On the other hand, initial conditions may have dramatic effects in localization, where discrete initial configurations lead to broader structures as compared to Gaussian initial conditions, which we ascribe to the uncertainty principle: extreme initial conditions have larger momentum uncertainty, consequently, a broader accompanying kinetic energy to equilibrate the final configurations stabilized by the LHY correction.

-The coalescence aspects are revealed to be independent of the mass-imbalance (namely, on kinetic energy differences) but quite dependent on the initial separation (for rather obvious reasons).
-No clear dependence of the overlap of the two components on the interaction strength was revealed, except for very small values of $\delta U$.

-Finally, breathing modes were detected even for such small integration times in our scheme (at least, 2 complete oscillations were detected overall).
-For the accepted droplet cases and for Gaussian initial conditions, a fixed value for the breathing frequency was found for most cases, indicating independence in the mass ratios and interaction strengths.
-Importantly, these breathing modes are very atypical coherent oscillations from collective excitations of our system.

-In concluding this report, we may say that most of the droplets formed were best fitted with functions known for generating flat-top profiles in other regions of the parameter space.
-We present two cases of time evolution in figures \ref{fig:3d-evolution-homo} and \ref{fig:3d-evolution-hetero}, which are not very representative of our results.
-Both were fitted with $\text{sech}^2$ and Super-Gaussian functions, which support various forms already published for quantum droplets in \cite{tylutki2020collective}.